Quickstart's IT bootcamps & IT certifications help you get a new or better career. We partner with top technology companies and universities.

 In this quick PMI training tutorial, we will discuss the four approaches to teamwork that will help you build high performing teams.

-In this approach, each individual is assigned his/her role within the team and there is a clearly defined leader.
-The individual tasks are explained to the respective members by the leader.
+In this approach, each individual is assigned his/her role within the team, and there is a clearly defined leader.
+The leader explains the individual tasks to the respective members.

 Usually, small teams do not have a chain of command, but big organizations working on big projects have multiple departments collaborating on a project.
-And as such, there will be a team lead overseeing the progress of all departments by collecting reports from managers who oversee their own respective departments.
-This is the time when all the dos and don’ts are explained, if needed.
+And as such, there will be a team leader overseeing the progress of all departments by collecting reports from managers who oversee their own respective departments.
+This is the time when all the dos and don’ts are explained if needed.

 Some managers want to control their team members a little too much.
 However, that is the wrong approach.
 Going by the spontaneous approach of working in a collaborative environment, there should be some degree of autonomy.

 If an employee was assigned to be a part of the team then he must have the knowledge required to contribute in the project.
 By constantly breathing down his or her neck, managers are taking away the creative freedom from their team members.
 This also shows a distrust between the manager and the team member.

 People enjoy working when they have some level of freedom on how they go about their daily routine.
 The end result should be what matters.
 Managers should have confidence in their employees.
 Have trust that they will get their assigned work done without you having to remind them.

 Similarly, employees should have a sense of heightened responsibility when a project requires them to complete their work so that another may pick up on the work and move to their part of the task.

 QuickStart provides a 30 days free trial to let you experience how we prepare professionals to achieve their career and organizational IT project goals.

 In this approach, the goals and objectives of a project are defined at the beginning.
 After that, we forecast possible scenarios and hurdles the project can face during the development phase.
 The team will try to analyze the situations and have contingency plans in place.
 If something happens, a good leader will have prepared their team for the worst.